 Keep reading for everything you need to know about how to find out whether your lovebird is male or female.
 We’ll start off by discussing some less accurate methods first and then I’ll go into the option I personally recommend.

-The lovebird species that are sexually dimorphic are the following three (out of nine), which are uncommon in the pet trade.
+The lovebird species that are sexually dimorphic are the following three (out of nine existing species), which are uncommon in the pet trade.
 You’re highly unlikely to come across one.

 - Red-headed lovebird (Agapornis pullarius): The female’s head and beak are a paler red than the male’s.

 - Black-winged lovebird (Agapornis taranta): The male has a bright red forehead.

 - Grey-headed lovebird (Agapornis canus): Only the male sports the typical grey chest and head.

 Despite lovebirds’ lack of sexual dimorphism, according to some lovebird enthusiasts, you can tentatively sex your pet lovebird based on some small visual indicators.

 The females are supposed to be smaller (or larger, according to some sources…), but more rounded in the head and shoulders.
 They are said to have larger rings around the eyes and sport a bigger beak as well.

 While this may be true in some specimens, it isn’t a guarantee by any means.
 I personally wouldn’t even bother with visual sexing, as even long-time breeders get it wrong all the time.